About HartRAO

 Satellite Laser Ranger (SLR) for geodesy

-Global Navigation Satellite System (GNSS) receivers for GPS, GLONASS and Galileo, at HartRAO and at other locations, for geodesy
+Global Navigation Satellite System (GNSS) receivers for GPS, GLONASS and Galileo, at SARAO Hartebeesthoek site and other locations, for geodesy

 Location